-Quick Answer: To check if your mobile phone is eSIM compatible, you have three main methods:
+Quick Answer: To find out if your mobile is eSIM compatible, you have three main methods:

-- Dial *#06# on your phone's dial pad — if an EID (32-digit number) appears in addition to the IMEI, your phone has eSIM.
+- Dial *#06# on your phone's dialer — if an EID (32-digit number) appears in addition to the IMEI, your phone has eSIM.

-- Check the list of compatible models from your manufacturer (included further down in this guide).
+- Check your manufacturer's list of compatible models (included further down in this guide).

-What does it mean for a phone to be eSIM compatible?
+What does it mean for a mobile to be eSIM compatible?

-An eSIM (embedded SIM) is a SIM card chip soldered directly to the device's motherboard.
-Unlike traditional physical SIMs, it cannot be physically removed or replaced: the operator's profile is digitally downloaded via a QR code or an app.
+The eSIM (embedded SIM) is a SIM card chip soldered directly to the device's motherboard.
+Unlike traditional physical SIMs, it cannot be physically removed or changed: the operator profile is downloaded digitally via a QR code or an app.

-For your phone to be eSIM compatible, it needs to meet two requirements:
+For your mobile to be eSIM compatible, it needs to meet two requirements:

-- Software: The operating system and manufacturer's firmware must have the eSIM function enabled (some models have the hardware but the function is disabled depending on the sales region).
+- Software: the operating system and the manufacturer's firmware must have the eSIM function enabled (some models have the hardware but the function is disabled depending on the sales region).

 When both requirements are met, you can install eSIM profiles from any compatible operator — including PuraSim's data eSIMs for Europe or international eSIMs for travel outside the continent.

-A key advantage of eSIM is that you can have several profiles active at once (depending on the device) and switch between them without physically handling the phone.
-This makes it an ideal solution for frequent travelers who need mobile data abroad without paying exorbitant roaming fees.
+A key advantage of eSIM is that you can have several profiles active at once (depending on the device) and switch between them without physically handling the mobile.
+This makes it the ideal solution for frequent travelers who need mobile data abroad without paying exorbitant roaming fees.

 How to check if your iPhone is eSIM compatible (by model)

-Apple was one of the first manufacturers to widely adopt eSIM.
+Apple was one of the first manufacturers to massively adopt eSIM.
 Since the iPhone XS (2018), all iPhone models sold outside China include eSIM support.
 Here is the complete list:

 | Model | Year | eSIM | Notes |